 A boat wishing to register for the Classic Yacht Class must be a Classic Yacht as defined herein.
 A Classic Yacht is a yacht launched prior to Dec 31, 1996 or a replica of a classic or a boat that independently of her launch date was built in conformity with the design of a classic boat launched before Dec 31, 1996.

 Are you new to racing or is flying spinnaker just not your cup of tea?
-This year’s edition of Chester Race Week offers a non-spinnaker division within the Distance Fleet.
+Chester Race Week offers a non-spinnaker division within the Classics Racing Course.
 The White-sail division is an excellent opportunity to be involved in this Chester Race Week event without the burden of finding big crews.